Guide

 How long does anterior cruciate ligament (ACL) surgery take?

-ACL reconstruction surgery lasts between one and one and a half hours.
-You may need to stay in hospital for one night but in some cases it can be carried out as a day case.
+ACL knee reconstruction surgery lasts between 1 and 1.5 hours.
+You may need to stay in hospital for a night but in some cases it can be carried out as a day case.

 How long does knee revision surgery take?

-Most revision total knee replacements take longer to perform than primary procedures – roughly two to three hours.
+Most revision total knee replacements take longer to perform than primary procedures – roughly 2-3 hours.

 How long does knee arthroscopy (keyhole knee surgery) take?